jk1z/gitlab-release-note-generator/README.md

 - Integrate with gitlab's webhook
 - Integrate into part of CD process
 ### Testing
-- Functional test on the app with nock
+- Unit test on the app with nock

 ### Documentation
 - WIP